xcart/xcart-docs/_pages/kb_en/modules/taxjar/how_taxjar_works.md

 ![invalid-zip-2.png]({{site.baseurl}}/attachments/ref_19ny5CB7/invalid-zip-2.png)

 {% note info %}
-A customer won't be able to place an order with an incorrectly defined address if the **Do not create order in case of tax calculation error** option is {% link "enabled" ref_3aEqWYoS %}
+A customer will not be able to place an order with an address defined incorrectly if the **Do not create order in case of tax calculation error** option is {% link "enabled" ref_3aEqWYoS %}
 {% endnote %}

 All order and refund transactions are then imported into TaxJar automatically and registered in the [Transactions](https://app.taxjar.com/transactions "How TaxJar Sales Tax Automation works") section.
-Orders are imported immediately after they’re paid and delivered in a complete status, i.e. the orders are in a “Paid” payment status and “Shipped” or “Delivered” fulfillment status.
-Pending orders that might be canceled aren’t imported into TaxJar.
-TaxJar forms periodical tax [reports in the Dashboard](https://app.taxjar.com/dashboard "How TaxJar Sales Tax Automation works") based on the imported order info.
+Orders are imported immediately after they have been paid for and delivered in a complete status (the payment status is _Paid_ and the fulfillment status is _Shipped_ or _Delivered_).
+Pending orders that may still be canceled are not imported into TaxJar.
+TaxJar forms periodic tax [reports in the Dashboard](https://app.taxjar.com/dashboard "How TaxJar Sales Tax Automation works") based on the order info that has been imported.